tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-The license at the record level might be derived from the license of the dataset from which the record is retrieved
+The license at the record level might be derived from the license of the dataset from which the record is retrieved.

 [🠱](#indexes-to-the-tests)
 ********************